 Houston Occupational Drivers License Lawyer

 If your driver’s license is suspended, expired, cancelled or revoked, let us help you get back on the road legally as soon as possible.
-If you are stopped while your driver’s license is suspended, you risk an arrest or ticket for driving while license invalid or suspended, and it can result in an additional drivers license suspension and more surcharges (each conviction for driving while license suspended carries a $750.00 surcharge payable over three years).
+If you are stopped while your driver’s license is suspended or you risk being arrested on the spot.
+Just by paying the ticket you will get an automatic additional suspension for at least one year.

 Sometimes, our clients have multiple reasons for not being eligible for a Texas driver’s license.
 Sometimes, no occupational license is necessary because your license can be reinstated immediately by payment of money or by some other means.
 We will research your situation, and give you all of your options.
-Often, an occupational driver’s license is best and quickest solution.
+Often, an occupational driver’s license is the best and quickest solution.
 For example, an occupational license may be the only remedy because your suspension has a definite end date and cannot be removed until it expires.
-Sometimes, even though your suspension might be ended by payment of outstanding tickets and removal of traffic warrants, an occupational license will allow you to work and earn money in the interim to give you the time and funds necessary to resolve the outstanding issues.
+Sometimes, even though your suspension might be ended by payment of outstanding tickets and removal of traffic warrants, you are short of funds at the moment.
+An occupational license will allow you to work and earn money in the interim to give you the time and funds necessary to resolve the outstanding issues.

 License suspensions are either by the Texas Department of Public Safety, or by a court.
 DPS suspensions are referred to as departmental suspensions.
 Departmental suspensions can occur for a number of reasons, such as: